 The start and stop settings group defines the parameters which must be configured to define the start and stop behavior of the converter.
 There are 2 start and run interlocks.
 These are Run Enable, and No Quick Stop Active.
-All the interlocks need to be true before the converter can start modulation.
+All the interlocks must be true before the converter can start modulation.
 In addition to that, there is an additional interlock Switch On Enable from fieldbus.
-If any of the interlocks are removed in the run state, then it will stop the converter.
+If any of the interlocks are removed in the run state, the converter stops.